 - Fibrosis of the liver occurs, producing portal hypertension.
 S. mansoni infection invariably results in liver fibrosis.

 - Portal hypertension can produce oesophageal varices that may bleed, and ascites.

 - Portocaval shunting predisposes to pulmonary infestation and problems of pulmonary hypertension.

 - Co-infection with hepatitis, HIV and malaria can increase the risk of hepatocellular carcinoma and increase the risk of mortality.

 - Chronic septicaemic salmonellosis (prolonged fever with enlargement of the liver and spleen) may occur in schistosoma-infected individuals who are co-infected with salmonella.

 - Pulmonary hypertension.

 - Neuroschistosomiasis (includes increased intracranial pressure, myelopathy and radiculopathy).

-- The overall mortality rate of schistosomiasis is not high with around 14,000 deaths a year worldwide.
+- The overall mortality rate of schistosomiasis is around 14,000 deaths a year worldwide.